 - It will be very sunny during the day and there are no trees or shades on the way

-- The trail will take you directly to the lake, from there it is about 2 km to reach back to the camping site
+- The trail will take you directly to the lake, from there it is about 2 km to reach back to the camping site, you need to walk that also.

 One more thing, now you know that “there is a trek from Kunzum pass to Chandratal” and you should try this amazing trek next time in Spiti.
 I have a very humble request to everyone, nobody really doesn’t wish to see any broken beer bottles, cigarette packets or snacks covers on such amazing trails.
 All these will distract us from connecting with nature in a better way.
 Keep our nature as it is.
 Please think about those who come to these places after you.
 Travel more responsibly and make a lot of memories, cheers…